w-schwier/webdrobe/README.md

 As a user, so that I can plan outfits, I want to be able to show selected items together.

+As a user, so that I can plan for the week ahead, I want to save outfits to a calender.

 ### Challenges